 The best kettlebell swing variations to try

-American swing: Here’s where it gets a little confusing; the exercise outlined above is typically referred to as a Russian kettlebell swing.
 With an American kettlebell swing, instead of pausing when the kettlebell is at chest height, you swing the kettlebell up and above your head, before swinging it back down between your legs.
 It’s more advanced than the traditional version, as the range of movement is greater.
 Be sure you’ve mastered Russian kettlebell swings before trying this version.